Amelia-skawinski/comp-sci-/README.md

-A game design document is the blueprint from which a game is to be built.
-(this should be deleted from your final document)

-Bullet points are acceptable on here

 1. Title Page
 What it needs: Game Name – Perhaps also add a subtitle (Anything in blue is NOT REQUIRED)
 			Gem Trivia?